If you're a teacher or educator, you might have heard about a study from Harvard and Columbia that “proved” that using Google is eroding our memories.

 Thus, this study does not prove anything about our ability to remember in general because most of the things we remember are things we care about.
 If you teach Physical Education, you might not remember that the capital of Brazil is Brasilia if I mentioned it casually to you and you knew you could look it up later.
 But you would probably remember what the hand signals in Basketball meant.

-Similarly, if you taught Geography, you would probably the capital of Brazil, but might not remember the hand signals.
+Similarly, if you taught Geography, you would probably remember the capital of Brazil, but might not remember the hand signals.
 Our memory depends on context and relevance to our lives.

 The role of personalized learning in education

 What does this mean for education?
 Well, it might say something about personalized learning—making sure that our teaching is designed in such a way that it adapts to the individual needs of our students.
-Personalized learning and learning deliberately have always been an important ingredients to our ability to remember things, with or without the internet.
+Personalized learning and learning deliberately have always been important ingredients to our ability to remember things, with or without the internet.
 No study has yet shown any evidence that technology is worsening our ability to learn things we actually care about.

 Declarative knowledge will remain essential